webix-hub/bank-app-demo/README.md

 Banking Demo App (for the new Webix skin)
 ===================

-A demo for viewing, analyzing and editinn financial data.
+A demo for viewing, analyzing and editing financial data.

 ### How to run